Let's begin with a shocker:

 While consumers are attached to their devices, they don't necessarily want to talk on them.
 In fact, according to this YouGov study, 69% of consumers prefer communication with brands over text rather than calls.

-Enter the era of SMS marketing
+Enter the Era of SMS Marketing

 Basically, it really works.

 With all this in the pot, it's not surprising then that Global A2P (App to Person) messaging is set to reach $77.1 billion by 2026.
 And it may all have to do with how very appropriate this channel is for the times in which we live, underscoring the importance of SMS in a comprehensive digital marketing strategy.

 The discovery of new products and services became an activity best engaged with if you have a mobile device in hand.

 SMS as a marketing strategy seems to provide the precise level of intimacy that consumers of this era want.